sahmed85/SmartSecuritySystem/README.md

 ```
 ### Rpi AWS S3 Put Object
 **This code is located in the folder named *AWSS3Put***
 As mentioned in the sections above, this C++ executable is called in the Motion Capture Program to upload the video file to AWS S3.
-The code utilized the AWS SDK and its repective APIs to send the video files to S3.
+The code utilized the AWS SDK and its respective APIs to send the video files to S3.
 Details regarding how the AWS S3 Put code works can be found on [AWS](https://docs.aws.amazon.com/code-samples/latest/catalog/code-catalog-cpp-example_code-s3.html)[6].

+Remember to change the name of the S3 bucket to match the name of the resource you created earlier.
 To build and compile this the AWS S3 Put program, utilize the CMakeLists.txt make file located in the folder.
 Make a directory to where cmake will build the application:
 ```
 $ mkdir my_project_build
 ```